HaroldMurcia/LDMRS-PTU_LAAS/README.md

 ## offline tools
 * Converting the raw data
-    * To convert the generated file to XYZ new file you must use the file raw2txt.py located on offline_tools folder
+    * To convert the generated file to XYZ new file you must use the file raw2xyz.py located on offline_tools folder  <i class="icon-folder-open"></i>
 ```
-% python raw2txt.py input_file_path
+% python raw2xyz.py input_file_path
 ```
 * Converting to xyz .log data *check the data column-separator, column-number and change if is necessary*
 ```